Search API

 • Name for the Saved Search is “Video or audio, season is 1”

-Please check search documents created with the Portal UI for more concrete examples, and to match the way the User Interface generates for example date range filters.
+Please check search documents created with the Cantemo UI for more concrete examples, and to match the way the User Interface generates for example date range filters.

 This end-point returns the ID of the new Saved Search, and the search document and name.

-Note: Complex Saved Search documents cannot be rendered by the Portal search form, and their filters can only be shown and modified with the REST APIs.
+Note: Complex Saved Search documents cannot be rendered by the Cantemo search form, and their filters can only be shown and modified with the REST APIs.

 Additionally: